SEL-Columbia/dristhi-iec/README.md

-dristhi-health-education
+Info, Education and Communication
 ========================

-Android app which contains Dristhi project's health education content.
+Android app which contains Dristhi project's Info, Education and Communication content.